AShortcuts/AShortcuts-Site/README.md

 # AShortcuts Website
-This GitHub repository holds all of the files to my website (under construction) hosted on Netlify.
+This GitHub repository holds all of the files to my website (under construction) which is hosted on Netlify.